lucas-nelson-uiuc/python-training/python_training/topics/data_structures/README.md

 # Data Structures

-Organizing and storing data efficiently using lists, tuples, dictionaries, and sets.
-Learn about the collections module for specialized data structures.
+Python offers a variety of built-in data structures, each suited for different types of data manipulation and storage.
+This section delves into lists, tuples, sets, and dictionaries, explaining their characteristics and use cases.
+You'll also learn about list comprehensions, a powerful feature for creating and transforming lists in a concise and readable manner.

 ### Topics